janameagle/Detecting_moorland/README.md

 The OSM mask was created using QGIS and OSM data with the label 'wetland', as we are working with data from southern Germany and all wetlands belong to moors.

-For the input data the two Raster image (3-band image and OSM mask) are tiled into 2500 individual tiles each.
+For the input data the two Raster image (3-band image and OSM mask) are tiled into about 5000 individual tiles each, which can be found in the 'img' and 'mask' folder.
-Therefore the input_data and OSM_mask file need to bee downloaded from the google drive and stored the according directory :
 For details see tiling.R